 “40% of manufacturing companies encountered at least one cyber attack between 2018 and 2019.”

-Vulnerability assessment is another key practice in ransomware protection, as new delivery methods are constantly under development.
-Cyber criminals favor ransomware because it offers an immediate return on their activities instead of identity theft, which typically requires a buyer.
+Vulnerability assessment is another critical practice in ransomware protection, as new delivery methods are constantly under development.
+Cybercriminals favor ransomware because it offers an immediate return on their activities, instead of identity theft which typically requires a buyer.
 However, in both scenarios, hackers capitalize on the sensitive nature of an organization’s data, which makes proactive backup operations essential to long-term security.
-Backing up business-critical systems and files to an offsite location can significantly reduce the leverage ransomware attackers have while also ensuring IT administrators can restore important data stores without paying the ransom.
+Backing up business-critical systems and files to an offsite location can significantly reduce the leverage ransomware attackers have while also ensuring IT administrators can restore essential data stores without paying the ransom.

 Even under the most favorable conditions, ransomware attacks can still penetrate a manufacturer’s network perimeter due to user error, poor controls, and negligence.
 In these scenarios, it’s crucial to contact law enforcement as soon as possible and resist the urge to pay the attacker.